 Deploy Decoy VMs with the Deployment Wizard

-Use the Deception > Deployment Wizard page to create and deploy Decoy VMs on your network.
+Use the Deployment Wizard to create and deploy Decoy VMs on your network.
 Decoy VMs appear as real endpoints to hackers and can collect valuable information about attacks.

 To deploy Decoys on the network: